vincentyliu2001/Tetris/README.md

 See https://neat-python.readthedocs.io/en/latest/ for more detailed documentation

 ### Potential Errors:
-1. PyCharm bug: PyCharm can't recognize imports but the program runs perfectly
+1. PyCharm bug: PyCharm can't recognize imports but the program runs perfectly.
+Moving all files to main Project directory seems to solve the issue
 2. No other Errors have been detected, everything should run smoothly

 ### Future Plans: